-(c) Sequencing Orders and Clock Synchronization
+Sequencing Orders and Clock Synchronization (c)

-SEC Rule 613(c)(1) requires the Central Repository to provide "an accurate, time-sequenced record of orders," and SEC Rule 613(d)(1) requires the CAT NMS Plan to require each CAT Reporter "to synchronize its business clocks that are used for the purposes of recording the date and time of any reportable event ... to the time maintained by the National Institute of Standards and Technology (NIST), consistent with industry standards."
+SEC Rule 613(c)(1) requires the Central Repository to provide "an accurate, time-sequenced record of orders," and SEC Rule 613(d)(1) requires the CAT NMS Plan to require each CAT Reporter "to synchronize its business clocks that are used for the purposes of recording the date and time of any reportable event . . . to the time maintained by the National Institute of Standards and Technology (NIST), consistent with industry standards."
 As an initial matter, because of the drift between clocks, an accurately-sequenced record of orders cannot be based solely on the time stamps provided by CAT Reporters.
 As discussed above, the CAT NMS Plan requires that CAT Reporters synchronize their clocks to within 50 milliseconds of the NIST.
 Because of this permitted drift, any two separate clocks can vary by 100 milliseconds: one clock can drift forward 50 milliseconds while another can drift back 50 milliseconds.
 Thus, it is possible to have, for example, one firm report the route of an order at 10:40:00.005 while the firm receiving the routed order reports a receipt time of 10:39:59.983 (i.e., the time stamps alone indicate that the routed order was received before it was sent).
-For this reason, the Participants plan to require that
+For this reason, the Participants plan to require that minimize the complexity of Error Rate calculations

-107 Error rate reporting will be bifurcated by reporter group (e.g., Large Broker/Dealers) rather than product type to
+&lt;sup>107 Error rate reporting will be bifurcated by reporter group (e.g., Large Broker/Dealers) rather than product type to the Plan Processor develop a way to accurately track the sequence of order events without relying entirely on time stamps.
+110

-108 Erfor fate reporting will be offurcated by reporter group (e.g., Large Broker/Dealers) father than product type to minimize the complexity of Error Rate calculations 108 As used in this table, "years" refer to years after effectiveness of the NMS Plan.
+108 As used in this table, "years" refer to years after effectiveness of the NMS Plan.

 109 Compliance Thresholds will be set by the Operating Committee.
 Compliance Thresholds for CAT Reporters will be calculated at intervals to be set by the Operating Committee.
 All CAT Reporters, including the Participants, will be subject to Compliance Thresholds.
-Compliance Thresholds.
 Compliance Thresholds will include, among other items, compliance with clock synchronization requirements.